JeanPaul20/bootstrap4/README.md

 Starting to build a Wordpress Theme based on bootstrap 4.1.3 Learning to code with Wordpress.
-Basic theme, with login regisrtation, blog and pages based on bootstrap layout
+Basic theme, with login registration, pst and pages based on bootstrap card layout